FlashWebIT/cfr-iris-scraper/README.md

 #### Known limitations:
 - Requests are not authenticated and no rate limiting is implemented, so it's in no way ready to be exposed on the web.
 - This is not particularly fast, because the CFR Webpage isn't either.
-You'll probably want background requests and caching.
-After the initial request is made, it'll wait 8 seconds before parsing the data.
+You'll probably want background requests and caching. ~~After the initial request is made, it'll wait 8 seconds before parsing the data.
 If data hasn't been displayed on the webpage, it will wait an additional 20 seconds.
-After this, the API will output a blank object - this may mean that the scraped web service is down, it is really slow to respond or there are really no current trips stopping at that particular station (at night or at a small stop, for example).
+After this, the API will output a blank object - this may mean that the scraped web service is down, it is really slow to respond or there are really no current trips stopping at that particular station (at night or at a small stop, for example).~~ Fixed: if the API is down you'll get a 5xx error status.
 - This is scraping and parsing, so any structural update to the CFR webpage, while highly unlikely in the near future may break this.
-- The train information feed does not provide the details regarding the train's delays and other useful information that Infofer offers with their service.
-This will be updated in the future.
+- ~~The train information feed does not provide the details regarding the train's delays and other useful information that Infofer offers with their service.
+This will be updated in the future.~~ Fixed: all public IRIS information is outputted on this API.

 Public information web-service provided by CFR S.A. through Informatica Feroviara: http://appiris.infofer.ro/SosPlcRO.aspx, http://appiris.infofer.ro/MyTrainRO.aspx,